The 9 Key Ecommerce Metrics You Should Be Tracking No Matter What

 Ecommerce metrics help inform website optimization and the direction of your overall business strategy.
 Here are the 9 you should track.

-Ecommerce metrics — you know they’re essential to your ability to make informed, data-based decisions, but which ecommerce metrics should you be paying closer attention to?
+Ecommerce metrics — you know they’re essential to your ability to make informed, data-backed decisions, but which ecommerce metrics should you be paying closer attention to?

-Of course you’ll want to focus on the metrics that will have the greatest impact on your bottom-line.
-But oftentimes you can easily wind up tracking “vanity metrics” that have little to no impact on your overall business performance — for example: pageviews, unqualified leads in the sales funnel, or social media “likes”.
+Of course, you’ll want to focus on the metrics that will have the greatest impact on your bottom line.
+But oftentimes you can wind up tracking “vanity metrics” that have little to no impact on your overall business performance.

 The ability to collect and assess ecommerce metrics is an essential part of managing a successful online store.
 Changes in key metrics can alert you to situations you need to take action on immediately.

 In this article, we’ll cover the ten ecommerce metrics that every ecommerce manager should be focused on.
 We’ll detail what these metrics mean and why they play a key role in shaping your marketing strategy.

 How to determine which ecommerce metrics matter for your business

 There’s usually very little to no value in monitoring dozens of metrics if they don’t have a meaningful impact on the long-term success of your ecommerce store.